isomerpages/nlb-biblioasia/_may-2012/A Founder's Literary Legacy: The Short Stories and Radio Plays of S Rajaratnam.md

 Through his writings at this seminal stage, one can trace the formation of Rajaratnam’s views on fundamental questions at a time of great moral and political confusion.
 They offer sharp insights into his values and ideals.
 The foundation of Singapore is built upon the rock-solid convictions of exceptional men like him.

-##### In his radio plays, there is a recurring message that says ”we can create the sort of nation that we want“.
-This is a discourse of reason, of civil argument and debate, one based on a relationship of trust and faith.

 One of his most important ideas was on Singapore’s national identity.
 He was keen to ensure that the younger generation shared his unhyphenated vision of a Singaporean Singapore, as opposed to a Singapore that is based on separate communal identities.
 He believed in the ability of Singaporeans to transcend their racial, cultural and religious classifications to create a shared national identity to which they give their primary loyalty.
 For him, this was an act of will and faith.

 #### **Importance**